apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Magnitude-4.6 Malibu earthquake shakes Southern California from coast to inland areas**
+**Super bowl staples recalled over listeria outbreak in taco kits, bean dips, dairy products: CDC**

-You can read more about it [here](http://www.nbclosangeles.com/news/earthquakes/earthquake-shaking-los-angeles-malibu/3335663/).
+You can read more about it [here](https://www.foxnews.com/health/super-bowl-staples-recalled-over-listeria-outbreak-taco-kits-bean-dips-dairy-products-cdc).

 ## Requirements
 - Python 3.8